briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

-    7. _(7)_ Any firearm with an overall length of at least twenty-six inches that is approved for sale by the Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives under the “Gun Control Act of 1968", 82 Stat.
+    7. _(7)_ Any firearm with an overall length of at least twenty-six inches that is approved for sale by the Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives under the "Gun Control Act of 1968", 82 Stat.
 1213, 18 U.S.C.
-921(a)(3), but that is found by the Bureau not to be regulated under the “National Firearms Act”, 68A Stat.
+921(a)(3), but that is found by the Bureau not to be regulated under the "National Firearms Act", 68A Stat.
 725 (1934), 26 U.S.C.
 5845(a).

-13. _(m)_ “Explosive” means any chemical compound, mixture, or device, the primary or common purpose of which is to function by explosion.
-“Explosive” includes all materials that have been classified as division 1.1, division 1.2, division 1.3, or division 1.4 explosives by the United States Department of Transportation in its regulations and includes, but is not limited to, dynamite, black powder, pellet powders, initiating explosives, blasting caps, electric blasting caps, safety fuses, fuse igniters, squibs, cordeau detonant fuses, instantaneous fuses, and igniter cords and igniters.
-“Explosive” does not include “fireworks”, as defined in Ohio R.C.
+13. _(m)_ "Explosive" means any chemical compound, mixture, or device, the primary or common purpose of which is to function by explosion.
+"Explosive" includes all materials that have been classified as division 1.1, division 1.2, division 1.3, or division 1.4 explosives by the United States Department of Transportation in its regulations and includes, but is not limited to, dynamite, black powder, pellet powders, initiating explosives, blasting caps, electric blasting caps, safety fuses, fuse igniters, squibs, cordeau detonant fuses, instantaneous fuses, and igniter cords and igniters.
+"Explosive" does not include "fireworks", as defined in Ohio R.C.
 3743.01, or any substance or material otherwise meeting the definition of explosive set forth in this section that is manufactured, sold, possessed, transported, stored or used in any activity described in Ohio R.C.
 3743.80, provided the activity is conducted in